guides12 min read

 How to Record Live Poker Hands at the Table (Without Slowing Down)

 You played a 10-hour session yesterday.
 How many hands can you reconstruct right now — with accurate stack sizes, bet amounts, and board runouts?
 If the answer is fewer than five, you are not alone.
-Players report remembering only 3–5 hands clearly from sessions of 200+ hands.
-The rest fade within hours.
+Most players can reconstruct only a handful of hands clearly after a long live session.
+The rest fade fast.

 The fix is not a better memory.
 It is a better capture habit.
 And the good news: recording hands at a live table is more practical than most players think, once you understand the constraints and build a system around them.
 This guide covers exactly how to do it — what to capture, when to capture it, what tools to use, and the mistakes that trip up most players on their first attempt.